5ofwind/IRN_HLF/README.md

 # IRN-HLF

+# Video Super-Resolution with Inverse Recurrent Net and Hybrid Local Fusion

 This is the code for our paper:

 Li, Dingyi, Zengfu Wang, and Jian Yang.
 "Video super-resolution with inverse recurrent net and hybrid local fusion."
 Neurocomputing 489 (2022): 40-51.